 Patient and Family Concerns

-Please refer any questions or concerns you may have regarding your care at Sacred Heart HealthCare System to Sacred Heart Hospital’s Patient Advocate Team by dialing 610-776-5555.
+Please refer any questions or concerns you may have regarding your care at Sacred Heart HealthCare System to the Sacred Heart operator by dialing 610-776-4500 then option 0 for operator.
 If you are not satisfied with the hospital’s response to your questions or concerns, you may contact:

 Pennsylvania Department of Health: 610-861-2121